deltaray-io/kibana-logtrail/README.md

 * `keyword_suffix`: set to empty string to avoid '.keyword' append to the hostname variable

 ## Usage:
-Replace the stable Kibana Helm chart's image with the [Docker Build](https://hub.docker.com/r/tibkiss/kibana-logtrail).
+Replace the Kibana Helm chart's image with the built [Docker Image](https://hub.docker.com/r/tibkiss/kibana-logtrail).
 Tested with Kibana Helm chart version: 0.11.0

 ## License